 Neuroendocrine Tumor of the Lung: Types of Treatment

-ON THIS PAGE: You will learn about the different types of treatments doctors use for people with a lung NET.
+ON THIS PAGE: You will learn about the different types of treatments doctors use for people with a neuroendocrine tumor (NET) of the lung.
 Use the menu to see other pages.

 How a lung NET is treated

-In cancer care, different types of doctors often work together to create a patient’s overall treatment plan that combines different types of treatments.
+In cancer care, different types of doctors who specialize in cancer, called oncologists, often work together to create a patient’s overall treatment plan that combines different types of treatments.
 This is called a multidisciplinary team and is especially important for people with a NET.
-Cancer care teams include a variety of other health care professionals, such as physician assistants, nurse practitioners, oncology nurses, social workers, pharmacists, counselors, dietitians, and others.
+Health care teams include other health care professionals, such as physician assistants, nurse practitioners, oncology nurses, social workers, pharmacists, counselors, dietitians, physical therapists, occupational therapists, and others.
+Learn more about the clinicians who provide cancer care.

 The common types of treatments used for a lung NET are described below.
 Your care plan may also include treatment for symptoms and side effects, an important part of cancer care.